unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 ## Route managers
 The `RouteManager` interface represents an entity with an internal route state.
-In contrast to other entrypoints, it can modify the request route.
+In contrast to other entrypoints, it has the ability to modify the requested route.

-When a Route Manager is encountered while resolving a route, the `resolveRoute` method is called with the remaining part of the current route.
+When a route manager is encountered while resolving a route, the `resolveRoute` method is called with the remaining part of the current route.
-The Route Manager decides how to update its internal state and returns the part of the route that it could resolve.
+The route manager decides how to update its internal state and returns the part of the route that it was able to resolve.
-The actual route on the client is updated to only contain this part.
+The actual route on the client is updated to contain only this portion.
 The `getInternalRoute` should always return the route represented by the current state, and should match the route part returned by `resolveRoute`.

-The `RouteManager` interface is implemented by UIX Components.
+The `RouteManager` interface is implemented by UIX components.

 ```typescript
 interface RouteManager {